-7.26.4.3 Power-down mode
+7.25.4.3 Power-down mode

-Power-down mode does everything that Sleep mode does, but also turns off the IRC oscillator and the flash memory.
-This saves more power, but requires waiting for resumption of flash operation before execution of code or data access in the flash memory can be accomplished.
+Power-down mode does everything that Sleep mode does but also turns off the IRC oscillator.

-On the wake-up from Power-down mode, if the IRC was used before entering Power-down mode, it will take IRC 60 μ s to start-up.
+On the wake-up from Power-down mode, if the IRC was used before entering Power-down mode, it will take IRC 60 μs to start-up.
 After this 4 IRC cycles will expire before the code execution can then be resumed if the code was running from SRAM.
-In the meantime, the flash wake-up timer then counts 4 MHz IRC clock cycles to make the 100 μ s flash start-up time.
-When it times out, access to the flash will be allowed.
-The customers need to reconfigure the PLL and clock dividers accordingly.
+The customers need to reconfigure the PLL and clock dividers accordingly after a wake-up from Power-down mode.

-7.26.4.4 Deep power-down mode
+7.25.4.4 Deep power-down mode